 Tom: I see, so sending someone else, in this case your son, to die for someone is just as great and loving an act as dying yourself?

 Tom: Did the Watchtower tell you to think like this?

 There is a bit of a problem: subjectivity.
 How do you quantify which act of love is greater or equal than another?
-It would be difficult to do, even though the Jehovah's Witness attempted just that.
-Still, I would think that loving my cat is not as great an act of love is dying to protect my wife.
+It would be difficult to do even though the Jehovah's Witness attempted just that.
+Still, I would think that loving my cat is not as great an act of love as is dying to protect my wife.
 Some comparisons are easy.
-So, in this category the best place we can go is Scripture where we see that Christ clearly states there is no greater act of love than to lay down one's own life -- he didn't say someone else's life.
+So, in this category, the best place we can go is Scripture where we see that Christ clearly states there is no greater act of love than to lay down one's own life--he didn't say someone else's life.
 Would it have made sense if the verse was rendered according to the Jehovah's Witness argument: "Greater love has no one than this, that he send someone else to die for his friends, yea, even his own Son."
-If, just if, this is actually what Jesus said, then the Jehovah's Witness would be able to appeal to Scripture for his position.
-But it isn't and so he appeals not to Scripture, but to an opinion and a track meet analogy to make his point.
+If, just if, this is actually what Jesus said, then the Jehovah's Witness would be able to appeal to Scripture for his position, but it isn't; and so he appeals not to Scripture but to an opinion and a track-meet analogy to make his point.
 He isn't convincing.

 “Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood," (Acts 20:28).

 Do you see what it says?
 It says that God purchased his people with his own blood - not the blood of someone else.
 So, who performed the greater act of love, God (in trinitarianism) or a created thing (as in JW theology)?
 To me it is obvious.